 Most toilets will malfunction after a certain period of time.
 Wobbly and leaky toilets are one of the most frequent and most annoying issues.
-If a toilet starts leaking, not only will it ruin the performance, but it will also make your bathroom unpleasant to use.
+If a toilet starts leaking, not only will it ruin overall performance, but it will also make your bathroom unpleasant to use.
 In today’s guide we will go through five simple steps to fix a wobbly toilet.

 However, many other factors can cause a wobbly toilet.
-A wobbling toilet and leaks can also be caused by a damaged wax ring.
+For example, a wobbling toilet and leaks can be caused by a damaged wax ring.
 If the wax ring is in great condition, it will most likely be able to prevent any type of leakage.
 Still, if you can see a noticeable leakage underneath the bowl, it could be an indication of a faulty wax ring.

 - Small wrench

 We listed five steps to help you fix a wobbly toilet.

 1. Empty the Water

 Firstly, you’ll want to stop the flow of water and pour out all the water before you remove the toilet.
 Shut off the valve controlling the water supply.
 After that, hold down the toilet tank lever and wait until all the water flows out.
 You’ll want to empty out the toilet bowl as well to avoid spilling any water.
 Now, grab the wrench and disconnect the pipe from the toilet.